Coronavirus (COVID-19): Kids and Masks

 How Do Masks Help?

-COVID-19 can spread when people breathe, talk, cough, or sneeze.
-A well-fitting mask keeps the virus from reaching others.
+COVID-19 and other respiratory infections can spread when people breathe, talk, cough, or sneeze.
+A well-fitting mask keeps the viruses from reaching others.
 It can also protect the wearer from becoming infected.
-Also, masks stop people from touching their mouths and faces — contaminated hands are another way for the virus to spread.
+Also, masks stop people from touching their mouths and faces — contaminated hands are another way for a virus to spread.

 Who Should Wear a Mask?

-- have weak immune systems or some types of medical conditions
+- have a weak immune system or some types of medical conditions

 Who Shouldn't Wear a Mask?